 That being said.
 Now, let’s dive into Best WP Rocket settings to optimize your WordPress website performance.

 One of the reasons I like the WP Rocket plugin so much is because of its simple user interface and quick setup.
 It’s a WordPress caching plugin with the power to make your site blazing fast, but any beginner could sit down and understand most of the settings involved.

-In this article, I’ll take you through every WP Rocket settings step of the process using real screenshots.
-So whether you’re a total WordPress beginner or an advanced WordPress user, you’ll be able to figure everything out easily.
+In this article, I’ll take you through every WP Rocket settings step of the process using actual screenshots.
+So whether you’re a total WordPress beginner or an advanced WordPress user, you’ll be able to figure everything out quickly.

-WP Rocket is a premium WordPress plugin, it’s mean WP Rocket not available at the wordpress.org plugin directory.
-To use Wp Rocket you have to buy from their website.
+WP Rocket is a premium WordPress plugin; WP Rocket is unavailable at the wordpress.org plugin directory.
+To use WP Rocket, you have to buy from their website.

-First of all, Buy the WP Rocket cache plugin (Discount applied automatically).
-After purchasing WP Rocket, download it from their website (which will be a zip file).
+First, Buy the WP Rocket cache plugin (Discount applied automatically).
+After purchasing WP Rocket, download it from their website (a zip file).

-Next, you need to do is go to your WordPress website dashboard and visit Plugins » Add New page.
-After that, click on the ‘Upload Plugin’ button on top of the page.
+Next, you need to go to your WordPress website dashboard and visit Plugins » Add New page.
+After that, click on the ‘Upload Plugin’ button at top of the page.

 After you have selected the file, you need to click on the ‘Install Now’ button.
 Once installed, you need to click on the Activate Plugin button to start using the plugin.

 Then, head to its configuration options.
 You will be accessing the WP Rocket configuration dashboard via settings » WP Rocket.
 Now that you have installed WP Rocket let’s look at other WP Rocket options and how to set them up to improve your website speed further.